ora0600/confluent_protobuf_playground/Strategy.md

 By following this sample test plan, you can systematically evaluate different compatibility methods for schema evolution in your web application and determine the best approach for adding new fields while maintaining compatibility with existing data and functionalities.

 # Central Schema Management

 In general, it's typically better to **centrally manage schemas** using a schema registry rather than adding schemas directly from the producer.
 Here's why:

-1. Centralized Management: Using a schema registry allows for centralized management of schemas across different producers and consumers.
+1. **Centralized Management**: Using a schema registry allows for centralized management of schemas across different producers and consumers.
 This makes it easier to ensure consistency and compatibility across your data pipeline.
-2. Schema Evolution: Centralized schema management simplifies schema evolution.
+2. **Schema Evolution**: Centralized schema management simplifies schema evolution.
 When schemas evolve over time, you can register new versions in the schema registry and update producers and consumers to use the latest compatible schema version.
 This helps maintain backward compatibility and ensures smooth data flow.
-3. Schema Validation: Schema registries often provide schema validation capabilities, ensuring that only valid schemas are registered.
+3. **Schema Validation**: Schema registries often provide schema validation capabilities, ensuring that only valid schemas are registered.
 This helps prevent issues caused by invalid or incompatible schemas being used in the data pipeline.
-4. Versioning and Compatibility: Schema registries typically support versioning of schemas, allowing you to track changes over time and ensure compatibility between different versions of schemas.
+4. **Versioning and Compatibility**: Schema registries typically support versioning of schemas, allowing you to track changes over time and ensure compatibility between different versions of schemas.
 This is important for handling rolling updates and maintaining compatibility with existing data.
-5. Separation of Concerns: Centralized schema management promotes separation of concerns by decoupling schema definition and usage from individual producers and consumers.
+5. **Separation of Concerns**: Centralized schema management promotes separation of concerns by decoupling schema definition and usage from individual producers and consumers.
 This makes it easier to maintain and scale your data pipeline as it grows and evolves.
+6. **Documentation**: Schema Registry allows to document everything including changed in description, Tags and having the right tools like Catalog and Data Portal.

 While it's possible to add schemas directly from the producer, this approach can lead to fragmentation, inconsistency, and potential compatibility issues across the data pipeline.
 Therefore, it's generally considered a best practice to use a schema registry for centralized schema management in Kafka-based systems.

-# Oragnization Setup for Schema Management
+# Organizational Setup for Schema Management

 Here's a suggested setup for managing schema evolution and schema registry in a team environment: